messente/messente-api-java/docs/DeliveryReportApi.md

 basicAuth.setPassword("YOUR PASSWORD");

 DeliveryReportApi apiInstance = new DeliveryReportApi();
-String omnimessageId = "omnimessageId_example"; // String | UUID of the Omnimessage to for which the delivery report is to be retrieved try {
+String omnimessageId = "omnimessageId_example"; // String | UUID of the omnimessage to for which the delivery report is to be retrieved try {
     DeliveryReportResponse result = apiInstance.retrieveDeliveryReport(omnimessageId);
     System.out.println(result);